 Alternative Fuels in Fleets Program

 This program was created by the Nevada Legislature in 1991 and is administered by NDEP’s Bureau of Air Quality Planning.
 The purpose of this program is to reduce motor vehicle related pollution by requiring fleets to use alternative fuels and clean vehicles.
 State and local government fleets based in Clark and Washoe counties operating fifty or more vehicles are regulated by this program.
-There are currently 21 regulated fleets in the program totaling more than 13,000 vehicles.
+There are currently twenty-one regulated fleets in the program totaling more than 13,000 vehicles.

 Alternative fuels that are accepted in the program include: